espocrm/documentation/docs/administration/workflows.md

 It's possible to define **formula** to calculate field values.
 You can utilize *Update Target Record* action for executing formula script without actually updating any fields.

-Note: Variables defined within formula won't be passed back, they are only avaiable within a current script.
+Note: Variables defined within formula won't be passed back, they are only available within a current script.

 Important: Formula within this action must be utilized only for field updating.
 Use *Execute Formula Script* action for any other need.